denzio231/denzio231.github.io/README.md

 Thanks to encukou for the bresenham line function: https://github.com/encukou/bresenham

-Below is the copyright for said function
+Below is the licensing for said function

 _________________________________________